sarahpaulll/cse15l-lab-reports/lab3.md

 ```

 ## grep -n
 The command grep -n shows the number of the lines where the string is matched.
+This is useful because you can locate the specific line of where the string occurs within the file.
 ```
 # Example One: Input
 grep -n "Boston Common" written_2/*/*/*.txt